nawahtkui/nawah-token-ui/Nawah_Whitepaper_EN_Final_Updated.md

 - Two-Factor Authentication (2FA)
 - Ongoing penetration testing

+---

+### Security and Risks

+The **Nawah Token (NWTK)** smart contract is designed as an upgradeable contract, enabling future enhancements and optimizations without compromising stored data or disrupting service.

+To maintain the integrity and reliability of the contract during upgrades, strict adherence to **storage compatibility** is essential.
+This involves preserving the order and types of existing storage variables, avoiding deletions or rearrangements, and appending any new variables only at the end of the storage layout.

+Comprehensive testing protocols are conducted prior to deployment of any updates to ensure stability and security.

+This disciplined upgrade approach guarantees the long-term trustworthiness and robustness of the Nawah ecosystem, providing confidence for users, developers, and investors alike.

+---

 ### Governance Model
 - Token holders vote on proposals
 - Ownership renouncement post-launch for decentralization